If it was good enough for Steve Jobs...

 Think Macs and iPhones and iPads.
 Beautiful, functional, ground-breaking creations, conjured up by the visionary mind, raising the standards for an entire global industry, and producing what are rightly called works of art.
 What would Steve Jobs have had to say on the topic of process?

 Actually, had a lot to say about it:

 The system is that there is no system.
 That doesn't mean we don't have process.
 Apple is a very disciplined company, and we have great processes.
 But that's not what it's about.
 Process makes you more efficient.

 So he’s saying that you can have great processes and great creativity, all at the same time.
 They might jostle up alongside each other from time to time, but they both deliver what they have to deliver without hurting each other.
 They need each other.
 In Apple’s case, the results obviously speak for themselves.
 And if it’s any help, I can personally vouch for how it can work day to day because I worked for Apple for seven years.

-Another company I know pretty well is Mubaloo.
-When they were being formed, Mubaloo decided not to be just another agency – they decided to be a leading app developer.
+Another company we know pretty well is an interesting case.
+When they were being formed, they decided not to be just another agency – they decided to be a leading app developer.
 And when the enterprise app market started to materialise they planned to become the UK leader of that sector, no less.
 And you know what?
-They have achieved it.
-See the chart (courtesy of SourcingLine).
+They achieved it.

 In January 2014 they were listed in SourcingLine’s Leaders Matrix as not only a top global enterprise app developer but the number one enterprise app developer in the UK.